Marco Polo deck plans

 ms Marco Polo (built 1965, joined the fleet in 2010, last refurbished in 2017) is the first of the CMV cruise ships – with fleetmates Astor, Astoria (Azores), Columbus, Magellan.
 The vessel was originally built for the Russian “Baltic Shipping Company” during the USSR times.
 Back then, the ship was named after the most famous poet of Russia – Aleksandr Pushkin.
 After the fall of the Soviet Union, the newly renamed ms Marco Polo joined the fleet of now defunct Orient Lines, which operated the vessel between 1993 and 2008.
 Following an extensive refurbishment in 2010, the Marco Polo ship started operations for Cruise and Maritime Voyages.

-NEWS: In early June 2017 was reported that CMV Marco Polo leaves the fleet in May 2018, as the shipowner Global Maritime Group puts the vessel for sale.
+NEWS: In early June 2017 was reported that Marco Polo leaves the CMV fleet in May 2018, as the shipowner (Global Maritime Group) puts the vessel for sale.
+Currently, the last CMV cruise on Marco Polo is scheduled for September 19, 2019.

 CMV Marco Polo cruise ship deck plan has a total of 425 staterooms for 800 passengers (max capacity is 850 guests), served by 355 crew/staff.
 The ship has 8 passenger decks (out of 11), 3 restaurants, 5 lounges and bars, 3 main lobby areas, 1 swimming pool, 3 jacuzzies, 4 elevators.
 The ship has no self-service laundromats (passenger use laundry facilities).